neondatabase/website/content/docs/import/import-from-postgres.md

 ### pg_restore options

-- `-c --if-exists`: Drop database objects before creating them, if they already exist.
-If you had a failed migration, you can use these options to drop objects created by the previous migration to avoid errors when retrying the migration.
+- `-c --if-exists`: Drop database objects before creating them if they already exist.
+If you had a failed migration, you could use these options to drop objects created by the previous migration to avoid errors when retrying the migration.
 - `--single-transaction`: Forces the operation to run as an atomic transaction, which ensures that no data is left behind when a restore operation fails.
 Retrying an import operation after a failed attempt that leaves data behind may result in "duplicate key value" errors.
 - `--no-tablespaces`: Do not output commands to select tablespaces.
 See [Data migration notes](#data-migration-notes).
 - `-t <table_name>`: Allows you to restore individual tables from a custom-format database dump.
 Individual tables can also be imported from a CSV file.
 See [Import from CSV](/docs/import/import-from-csv).